makefool163/SocketForwardSerial/README.md

 # SocketForwardSerial
 1. Summary

-Forward socket service to another computer via a serial port This branch is Not like socat or netcat, which can only forward one connect to host, and when the connect is closed, it shall unused.
+Forward socket service to another computer via a serial port

+This programe is Not like socat or netcat, which can only forward one connect to host, and when the connect is closed, it shall unused.

 It can allow mulit-connect to socket server through one serial channel, and each connection will not affect each other.

 When one connect is closed, the channel can wait other connections is initiated.

 2. How to use